top of page

 Anne Emerson, Williamsburg, August 2023

 We were popular as bridesmaids.
-Even, once, for someone who did not know us well.
-I wonder why!
+Even, once, for someone who did not know us very well.

 Garden Party,